 This next photo was taken today, a couple of weeks past their prime.
 As you can see, the radishes are getting huge and some are even splitting.
 Uneven watering can cause them to split; they’re also more prone to splitting as they get older.
 But they still taste great and they’re still tender, not woody.
 I simply trim away the bad spots.

 After deciding to pickle a pint of radishes, I scoured my books and the internet, then came up with my own recipe.
 I didn’t want the brine to be too vinegary or salty, and I wanted to avoid using sugar.
 So I made the brine with 50% apple cider vinegar and 50% water, I added lemon for a bit of citrus flavor, used less salt than most recipes, and added honey instead of sugar.
 This particular type of radish is a milder variety, so I decided to turn up the heat by adding a jalapeño pepper and black peppercorns.
 The additions of garlic, ginger root, and star anise also spiced up the brine nicely, and added more nutrients.
 These spicy pickled radishes add a welcome kick to whatever dish you serve them with.

 Not for canning

-For best results, this recipe for Pickled Radishes with Jalapeños should be kept refrigerated and eaten within a week or so.
+For best results, this recipe for Pickled Radishes with Jalapeños should be kept refrigerated and eaten within a week or so (they may get limp if you keep them longer).
 Do not can this recipe, it has not been lab-tested.
 When canning I urge you to only use recipes that have been lab-tested by reputable sources such as the National Center for Home Food Preservation and university extension services.
 The Ball Blue Book of Preserving also has lab-tested recipes.

 - Prepare radishes, jalapeños, garlic, ginger; layer in a pint jar